DOI-ONRR/doi-extractives-data/_case-studies/boone-logan-and-mingo.md

 The table below highlights the data sources used to compile this narrative, as well as any gaps in publicly available data.

+This case study is current as of August 2016.
+Many data sources are updated regularly, and may show more recent figures than are included here.

 <table>
   <thead>
     <tr>